opensemanticsearch/open-semantic-search/README.md

 The documentation is available in Markdown format in the directory <code>[docs](docs)</code>.

-## Generate HTML
-A HTML site of this documentation can be build by the static site generator [MkDocs](https://www.mkdocs.org/) with the config file <code>[mkdocs.yml](mkdocs.yml)</code>:
+A HTML site of this documentation is build by the static site generator [MkDocs](https://www.mkdocs.org/) with the config file <code>[mkdocs.yml](mkdocs.yml)</code>:

-Therefore install mkdocs (for example by `apt install mkdocs`) and call:

-`mkdocs build`

-After that the documentation is available as static HTML site in the directory <code>site</code>.

-This will be integrated with the UI and the build process of the software packages in next release, so full documentation will be available in the UI of each installation.
+The full (HTML-) documentation is included in the software packages/images and linked in the search user interface.

 # Build